Social Media Algorithms: What They Are and How to Improve Your Reach

 Pam is watching TV on a Saturday afternoon.
 She looks through the channel listings and sees a Western sitcom that sounds good.
 She puts on that show, and it’s so funny that she watches three episodes in a row.

 After that, she returns to the channel listings.
-She picks a show called Whisker Wars that sounds like it’s about cats, but when she switches to that channel it’s actually a docu-series about men with big beards.
+She picks a show called Whisker Wars that sounds like it’s about cats, but it turns out to be a docu-series about men with big beards.
 Not in the mood for follicle follies, she returns to the channel listings.

-From there, she watches the local news to see if there’s any coverage of the wiener dog races that she missed, but five minutes later she switches to a movie about a ballet dancer trying to make it in New York, and watches it all the way through.
+From there, she watches the local news to see if there’s any coverage of the wiener dog races.
+Five minutes later she switches to a movie about a ballet dancer trying to make it in New York, and watches it all the way through.

 Throughout her interactions with the channel listings, Pam is shown all kinds of options that she doesn’t watch: reality shows, sports, home and garden shows, cooking shows, major news broadcasts, BBC dramas, and more.

-On Sunday Pam again checks the listings.
+The next day Pam is back to her TV (hey, it’s the weekend).
 This time, the options are awfully specific.
 They contain 15 different Western shows plus the first entire season of the one she watched yesterday, some Western movies, shows about horses, a handful of regional news broadcasts, musical-themed TV shows, talent competition shows, and dance movies ranging from cheerleading and hip hop to ballet and salsa.

-It also offers her a movie about Britney Spears, because Brit’s marketing team paid for that movie to be shown to people with an interest in dancing and singing.
+It also offers her a movie about Lady Gaga, because Gaga’s marketing team paid for that movie to be shown to people with an interest in dancing and singing.

 On this day, Pam watches five Western shows.
 Four of them are dark and gritty, and one is funny.
-She watches three musical shows, all of them dramedies, and two movies about dancers who have to learn to blend classical and urban dances.
+She watches three musical shows, all of them dramedies, and two movies about dancers who have to step outside their social/racial/economic comfort zones in order to become better dancers.

 The channel listings have also stopped showing her BBC dramas, sports, major news broadcasts, and documentaries.
 In their place are odd-sounding shows such as “How to Choose the Perfect Pair of Cowboy Boots”, “10 Tips for Tractor Maintenance”, and “Where to Buy Dance Pants in Vancouver”.